Keep Your Pet Happy, Healthy, and Parasite Free

 - excessive scratching and gnawing at the skin.

-If you notice your pet exhibiting any of these symptoms, contact us to perform an exam to determine what parasites are responsible and we will help you remedy the situation.
+If you notice your pet exhibiting any of these symptoms, contact us to perform an exam to determine what parasites are responsible and we will help you remedy the situation with cat parasite prevention in St. Louis.

 Keep in mind that some pets may not show any outward signs of parasitic infestation.
 Regular screenings will help you stay abreast of your pet’s health and catch anything they may have early on.